Power Automate

 View new page

-App is added to solution
+The app was added to the solution

 + Deploy model